The Sneaky Ways Grocery Stores Hijack Your Brain

 Here’s where places like Costco really shine.
 You walk in and the first thing you see are 85-inch TVs, $5,000 massage chairs, and gleaming laptops.

-That’s called price anchoring.
-By showing you something expensive first, they reset your sense of value.
+By showing you something expensive first, they reset your reference point of value—even if it's arbitrary.
 So when you later see a $200 blender, your brain goes, That’s practically free compared to the $5,000 TV.

 Regular grocery stores use smaller-scale versions of this scheme.
 Those “premium, chef’s choice” olive oils at the aisle start make the mid-range bottle look like a steal (even though those are also marked up).
 You think you’re saving money.